Psychology (PSYCH)

 An advanced study in the intersection of cognition and emotion, focusing on the topics of attention, memory, and executive function, and how these abilities influence and are influenced by emotional processes and by individual difference variables such as health, mental health, age, gender, and ethnicity.

-PSYCH 5509 Assessment 1: Intellectual And Cognitive Assessment Credits: 3
+PSYCH 5509 Intellectual And Cognitive Assessment Credits: 3

-This course is designed to provide students with a foundation in the use of intellectual and cognitive assessment instruments in clinical evaluation.
-The course covers theoretical issues pertinent to intellectual and cognitive assessment, as well as basic assessment skills including administration, scoring, interpretation, and communication of results for commonly used measures.
+This course is designed to provide students with a foundation in the use of intellectual and cognitive assessment instruments in assessment practice.
+The course covers theoretical issues pertinent to intellectual and cognitive assessment, as well as foundational assessment skills including administration, scoring, interpretation, and communication of results for evidence-based intellectual and cognitive assessment measures.

 PSYCH 5510 Assessment Methods in Personality Credits: 3